Infectious Diseases Spreading Fought by Multiple Vaccines Having a Prescribed Time Effect

 Aiming at quantitatively reliable forecasts by means of the present framework requires accurate knowledge of various data.
 In particular, the efficiency of vaccines, here quantified through the function $\rho_V = \rho_V (\tau)$ (or $\rho_V = \rho_V (\tau,a)$), appears as quite difficult.
 In this connection, it looks promising to deal with the uncertainties intrinsic to these functions through the recent techniques in~\cite{AlbiBertagliaEtAl, MR4263205, MR4313914}.

 The present framework is quite flexible and several extensions are easily at reach.
-For instance, letting $\rho_S$ and/or $\rho_R$ depend explicitly also on time $t$ may account for the insurgence of new virus mutations.
-Spatial movements can be incorporated using exactly the same techniques in~\cite[Section~6]{FrancescaElena} or~\cite[Formula~(1)]{preprint}.
+For instance, letting $\rho_S$ and/or $\rho_R$ depend explicitly also on time $t$ may account for the insurgence of new virus mutations or strict lockdown policies.
+Spatial movements can be incorporated using exactly the same techniques as in~\cite[Section~6]{FrancescaElena} or~\cite[Formula~(1)]{preprint}.
 Gender differences only amount to introduce further distinctions among the unknown variables.